 “They get shafted?
 With pay?”

 “Yeah, mostly.
 Promise of big work, magazines and billboards, but ends up being really shady.
 Contracts not adhered to.
 Or models not reading what they sign a lot of the time.
 That’s a problem, too.
 We read everything through very carefully.
 I think this should lead to big things!”
-He says it in a fingers crossed, hopeful way.
+He says it confidently, but I can tell he has his fingers figuratively crossed.

 “That’s a pity.
 Oh well, I’m glad it’s worked out for you.
 Well, look at you.
 I can see how you’d do well here.
 And those Taiwanese men must be all over you.”